matrix-org/matrix-spec/content/client-server-api/modules/voip_events.md

 `video` (creating a video call).

 Clients implementing this specification use the first stream and will ignore any streamless tracks.
-Note that in the Javascript WebRTC API, this means `addTrack()` must be passed two parameters: a track and a stream, not just a track, and in a video call the stream must be the same for both audio and video track.
+Note that in the JavaScript WebRTC API, this means `addTrack()` must be passed two parameters: a track and a stream, not just a track, and in a video call the stream must be the same for both audio and video track.